Course Enquiries - UK

 Changes to the interview process as a result of Coronavirus:

 As part of the selection process you will be interviewed.
+You will be required to show Photographic Government ID (passport or driving licence) at the interview.
 Find out more.

 If you are unsuccessful in your application to LSBU for this year you cannot apply through UCAS Extra or Clearing.
 However you can apply for the following year.
 It is important that you read the comments in the results statement so that you are prepared for any other interviews you may have.